robo-monk/json-viewer/README.md

-copy a json come here to see it nicely
+copy a json come here to view it nicely
 <br>
 https://robo-monk.github.io/json-viewer/